nikossyr/PrivateSchoolStructureDBConnection/README.md

 * JRE v8
 * JDK v8
 * Database with Tables and Relations for school entities.
-A MySQL script is provided in /MySQL-DB-scripts/private_school_DB_create_populate.sql that creates the tables and relationships and prifills the database with mock data
+A MySQL script is provided in /MySQL-DB-scripts/private_school_DB_create_populate.sql that creates the tables and relationships and fills the database with mock data
 * The database connection credentials should be set on the top of file src/Utils/DBUtils.java
-* JDBC/Connector/J MySQL Added as a Jar Library(https://dev.mysql.com/downloads/connector/j/)
+* JDBC Connector/J MySQL Added as a Jar Library (https://dev.mysql.com/downloads/connector/j/)
 * Recommended: IDE (Netbeans, IntelliJ, Ecliple)
 * The database connection credentials should be set on the top of file src/Utils/DBUtils.java